Submitty/submitty.github.io/_docs/developer/coding_style_guide/php.md

 ### Type Declarations

 Wherever possible, you should use [type declarations](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration) in your code.
-This helps our static analysis tool function more accurately, and alleviate a class of bugs from entering our codebase.
+This helps our static analysis tool function more accurately, as well as potentially allow PHP to catch when functions are called with the wrong types of parameters.
+This hepls us alleviate potentially trickier to catch runtime errors on invalid types for arguments.
 Whenever possible, you should declare the type inline with the code:

 ```php
 function foo(string $bar, ?int $baz): string;